Here are some frequently asked questions relating to our guidance on Certification schemes in the Guide to the UK GDPR.

 The data protection fee team deal with enquiries in relation to this.
 You can contact them by emailing [email protected] or calling our helpline on 0303 123 1113.

 We already have data protection certification – what’s the difference between this and a UK GDPR scheme?

 A number of companies already offer data protection certification.
 Whilst they may have some value, they have not been developed in line with the requirements of Article 42 of the UK GDPR and do not therefore provide any formal certification of an organisation’s processing of personal data.

-Once UK GDPR certification schemes have been approved by the ICO we will publish this information on our website.
+When UK GDPR certification schemes are approved by the ICO the details are published on our website.

 The UK GDPR states that the ICO could create its own certification scheme and, whilst we have no specific scheme under development at present, we may consider doing so in future.
 Our focus at this stage is ensuring that we and UKAS have the processes and systems in place to facilitate UK GDPR certification.

 We expect that existing standards and certification bodies will develop UK GDPR certification schemes in response to market needs.
 However, this does not exclude others from also developing schemes.

 UK GDPR certification schemes are not intended to replace existing standards or schemes.
 This would only happen if the scheme or standard owner developed their existing mechanism to become a UK GDPR certification scheme.
 We anticipate that there could be different certification schemes designed to address different areas of compliance, developed by different organisations.

 Certification scheme criteria should be interoperable with other standards.
 This means that other standards should be taken into account where they might apply to the processing operations being certified.
 Therefore, existing certification may be considered when undergoing an assessment for a new certification.

 We currently provide a UK GDPR assessment product or data protection certification to organisations.
 Can we get this approved as an ICO-approved UK GDPR certification scheme?